vbakhteev/telegram_bot_template/README.md

 - Minio: Storage for files

 # Getting started
-Create `.env` file and add the TOKEN from https://t.me/BotFather
+Create `.env` file and add a TOKEN from https://t.me/BotFather
 ```
 TOKEN="Your secret token"
 PROD=false